This page contains unmarked spoilers. You Have Been Warned!

 - Catastrophic Countdown: In the battle with Calmar, the Paris Combat Revue has to stop him before Notre Dame's bell tolls five times.
 Delay for too long and you will be destroyed along with Paris.

-- Cheese-Eating Surrender Monkeys: Justified in ST3.
-The French military and police weren't trained to fight off demon invasions and it was their defeat that forced the French government to allow the Paris Combat Revue to take the lead in raiding Salut's hideout.
+- Cheese-Eating Surrender Monkeys: A justified example.
+The French military and police weren't trained to fight off demon invasions and it was their defeat that forced the French government to allow the Paris Combat Revue to take the lead in raiding Salu's hideout, the Great Oak Tree.

-- Death Seeker: Because Hanabi has lost her beloved Philippe, she practically decides to attempt suicide in the water so she can be with him.
+- Death Seeker: Because Hanabi has lost her beloved Philippe, she practically decides to drown herself so she can be with him.